Are they digital money or more like gold? Are they a new way to pay for things online or a way to store value?

 While the specifics of that are beyond the scope of this article, it’s all possible because of one key feature that Ethereum has that bitcoin doesn’t: Smart contracts.

-Where bitcoin supports quite simple scripting (comparatively), Ethereum can handle much more complexity thanks to its smart contract system.
+Where bitcoin supports quite a simple scripting (comparatively), Ethereum can handle much more complexity thanks to its smart contract system.

 It makes it possible to set simple rules which have to be followed, effectively forcing contractual compliance in a manner that would never be possible with a real-world contract, without some sort of middleman.